JSS University Mysore 2025

 *Jammu & Kashmir (J&K) candidates can also apply for AIQ counselling as J&K has started contributing in 15% AIQ scheme since 2022.

-In India, all government medical and dental colleges have allotted 15% of their seats to the NEET AIQ scheme, which will be open to all NEET 2023 candidates (Jammu & Kashmir candidates are also eligible for 15% AIQ seats from 2022).
+In India, all government medical and dental colleges have allotted 15% of their seats to the NEET AIQ scheme, which is open to all NEET 2025 candidates (Jammu & Kashmir candidates are also eligible for 15% AIQ seats from 2022).

-MCC will release the application form for AIQ counselling for NEET 2023, and students will have to fill in the application when it is released.
-NEET 2023 AIQ counselling will begin in the online mode and will be conducted in four rounds.
+MCC releases the application form for AIQ counselling for NEET 2025, and students have to fill in the application when it is released.
+NEET 2025 AIQ counselling is conducted in the online mode in four rounds.

-Candidates qualifying for NEET 2023 will be able to apply to all central and deemed universities.
+Candidates qualifying for NEET 2025 are eligible to apply to all central and deemed universities.
 Among the central universities are Aligarh Muslim University (AMU), Banaras Hindu University (BHU), and colleges affiliated with Delhi University (DU) and Jamia Millia Islamia (JMI).

 As with AIQ, the DGHS is the counselling authority for Deemed and Central Universities.
-In addition, the NEET counselling for the deemed and central universities will also be conducted online.
+In addition, the NEET counselling for the deemed and central universities is also conducted online.

 When candidates think about what they are going to do after NEET, they typically think about applying to the states of their choice.
 The 85% of government medical and dental colleges that remain after they surrender 15% of the seats in AIQ are state quota seats.
 Candidates seeking state quota seats in their respective state government colleges should fill out the application form when their state counselling bodies release it.